-32. a) In the past, before you created the next problem, did the knowledge of what might happen stop you? b).
-Based on your own experience, is there any reason why "thinking through the next problem", will ever work in the future?"
-Page 24, Paragraph 2 33. a) Do you believe that a whole sale psychic change would be a miracle for you? b) Do you believe anything less than a miracle (a spiritual experience) will save you?
+31. Am I powerless over whether I will start?
+Have I lost control over staying stopped?
+Page 23, Paragraph 4 Page 24, Top Paragraph 32. a) In the past, before I created the next problem, did the knowledge of what might happen stop me? b).
+Based on my own experience, is there any reason why "thinking through the next problem", will ever work in the future?"
+Page 24, Paragraph 2 33. a) Do I believe that a wholesale psychic change would be a miracle for me? b) Do I believe anything less than a miracle (a spiritual experience) will save me?
 Page 25, Paragraph 2 34.
-Do you have any choice but to die an Excitaholic's Death or accept spiritual help?
-Page 25, Paragraph 3 35). a) In the past, have you been unwilling to admit you are a Real Excitaholic or Chaos Creator?
-Meaning that you could not control the amount of chaos you created and stay stopped for good on your own power?
-36. Do you have any reservations, or any lurking notion that someday you might be able to control yourself normally on your own will?
-37. Did you read the "Jaywalker story" and if you apply it to your chaos creating/adrenaline career does it fit exactly?
-Page 33, Paragraph 1 38.
-Do you believe you could stay stopped on the basis of self-knowledge, applying all these things you have learned about yourself and your disease up to this point?
+Do I have any choice but to die a chaos creator's death or accept spiritual help?
+Page 25, Paragraph 3 35). a) In the past, have I been unwilling to admit I am a Real Excitaholic or Chaos Creator?
+(Meaning that I could not control the amount of chaos I created and stay stopped for good on my own power.)
+What does being a Chaos Creator mean to you?
+Page 30 Paragraph 1 36.
+Do I have any reservations, or any lurking notion that someday I might be able to control myself normally on my own will?
+Page 33, Paragraph 1 37.
+Did I read the "Jaywalker story" and, if I apply it to my chaos creating/adrenaline career, does it fit exactly?
+Page 37, Paragraph 4 38.
+Do I believe I could stay stopped on the basis of self-knowledge, applying all these things I have learned about myself and my disease up to this point?

-39. Is it obvious to you that without spiritual help; the time and place WILL come and you WILL cause chaos, NO MATTER HOW MUCH YOU WANT TO STAY EMOTIONALLY SOBER TODAY?
+39. Is it obvious to me that without spiritual help; the time and place WILL come and I WILL cause chaos, NO MATTER HOW MUCH I WANT TO STAY EMOTIONALLY SOBER TODAY?
 Page 41, Paragraph 2 Page 42, Top Paragraph The First Step Part Three -The Unmanageability of the Spirit We Agnostics Questions -Pages 44-52 The third part of the First Step deals with the unmanageability of the spirit.
 Why is it that no matter what the consequences, we always end up creating chaos?
 Without something to take the place of the adrenaline rush in our lives, we are doomed.
 Many of us thought that if we could just stay away from "him/her", life would be wonderful; but we later discovered this was not so.
 Abstinence from "him/her", without working the steps may feel good for a while.
 But it's much like peeing in your pants on a really cold day; it feels nice and warm for a while, but when the cold wind blows it obviously is not a long-term solution.
-We become so "restless, irritable and discontent" that after a time, we cannot imagine how creating chaos could make us feel any worse, and so we do.
+We become so "restless, irritable, and discontent" that after a time, we cannot imagine how creating chaos could make us feel any worse, and so we do.
 We must somehow find a way to "experience a sense of ease and comfort" WITHOUT creating chaos.
 This "spiritual unmanageability" is what the other eleven steps treat.
-"When the spiritual malady is overcome, we straighten out mentally and physically." [page 64] This part of Step One, unmanageability, has nothing to do with God, just us on our own power trying to run on our own will.
-40. a) Are you having trouble with personal relationships?
-With whom? b) Can you control your emotional nature?
+"When the spiritual malady is overcome, we straighten out mentally and physically." [page 64] This part of Step One, unmanageability, has nothing to do with God, just us on our own power trying to run on our own will. b) Can I control my emotional nature?
 How? c.)
-Are you prey to misery and depression?
+Am I prey to misery and depression?
 When? d.)
-Can you make a living?
-Even if you can, are you satisfied with it? e.)
-Do you have a feeling of uselessness?
+Can I make a living?
+Even if I can, am I satisfied with it? e.)
+Do I have a feeling of uselessness?
 In what way, at home, work?